-- You may need to cycle the ignition from OFF to ON several times after refueling to allow the fuel system to pump the fuel from the tank to the engine.
-On restarting, cranking time will take a few seconds longer than normal. - Normally, adding one gallon of fuel is enough to restart the engine.
-If the vehicle is out of fuel and on a steep grade, more than one gallon may be required. - The indicator may come on.
-For more information on the "check engine" or the "service engine soon" indicator, refer to Warning lights and chimes in the Instrument Cluster chapter.
+- You may need to cycle the ignition from off to on several times after refueling to allow the fuel system to pump the fuel from the tank to the engine.
+On restarting, cranking time will take a few seconds longer than normal. - Normally, adding 1 gallon (3.8L) of fuel is enough to restart the engine.
+If the vehicle is out of fuel and on a steep grade, more than 1 gallon (3.8L) may be required. - The service engine soon indicator may come on.
+For more information on the service engine soon indicator, refer to Warning lights and chimes in the Instrument Cluster chapter.